schodaw/Smart-Calculator/specification/Spécifications_interactionsCalcul.md

 ### 3.1.
 System Architecture

-Just an overview of the system architecture and the messages.
+Just an overview of the system architecture and the messages between the components.

-[centerimg width=520
-src="img/componentDiagram.png"/center][]

 ### 3.2.
 System Components

+![][]

 #### 3.2.1.
 Smart Calculator